I am an Assistant Professor in the Department of Social and Political Sciences at Bocconi University.

 We study the internal organization of political parties as the solution of a moral hazard problem between a party principal (or selectorate) and two factions.
 Factional mobilization effort bolsters a party’s electoral chances but can only be imperfectly monitored—via an internal contest.
 We model a party’s internal organization as a system of “prizes,” an allocation of resources between winner and loser of the internal contest.
 We show that when (i) a party’s baseline electoral strength is low and (ii) electoral outcomes are not too responsive to mobilization efforts, there is an inverse relationship between inter-party power sharing and intra-party power sharing: institutional settings that award more resources and policy influence to election winners should produce party structures that promote a more egalitarian allocation of power across factions.
 Our results help organize the empirically documented dispersion in party organizational structures.

 “Why do Parties Merge?
 Electoral Volatility and Long-Term Coalitions”.
-Forthcoming, Journal of Politics. [paper]
+Journal of Politics, 2024. [paper] [paper ungated]

 What brings competing parties to coalesce into new entities?
 I present a model of electoral competition in which parties can form alliances and decide how binding these should be.
 Parties face a dynamic trade-off between insuring themselves against significant shifts in public opinion and allowing flexibility to respond to future electoral changes.
 The model shows that more binding alliances such as mergers emerge in equilibrium when electoral volatility is high; instead, when voters are predictable (e.g., highly partisan), parties either run alone or form more flexible pre-electoral coalitions.
 When the electorate is sufficiently volatile, a risk-averse centrist party might prefer to merge with an ideologically extreme party than with a moderate one.